List of HTML Form Elements

 Add a form:

-Use the <form>element as the parent container to hold all the form elements.
+<form> element as the parent container to hold all the form elements.

 -